 I had never lived overseas before for starters, and cooking skills were limited to toast.
 My partner institution was HEC (Hautes Ecoles Commerciales) in Montreal, Canada.
 While my classes were in English, French is the main language spoken in Montreal.
 Equipped with about three Duolingo lessons I packed my one suitcase and off I went!
-Luckily however, nearly everyone in Montreal speaks English.
+Luckily, however, nearly everyone in Montreal speaks English.
 In fact, they want to practice English so much you may not always get to try out your French!

 I ended up arriving in Montreal with no one to pick me up at 4am, a day later than expected.
-This also meant I spent the first and only day before orientation week getting my phone fixed, getting some warm clothes (as it was -14 degrees) and grocery shopping.
-The next day Orientation Week began and it was jam packed full of activities including going to an outdoor spa in the snow, laser tag, snow tubing, pub crawls, hikes, ice skating, parties and much more.
-Needless to say it was really fun, but so exhausting I caught the flu.
+This also meant I spent the first and only day before orientation week getting my phone fixed, getting some warm clothes (as it was -14 degrees), and grocery shopping.
+The next day Orientation Week began and it was jam-packed full of activities including going to an outdoor spa in the snow, laser tag, snow tubing, pub crawls, hikes, ice skating, parties, and much more.
+Needless to say, it was really fun but so exhausting I caught the flu.
 I think experiencing challenges so early in my exchange made me take initiative and get organised really quickly which made the rest of the trip so much easier.

-Accommodation and Travelling
+Accommodation and travelling

 I was really lucky my roommates were also attending HEC.
 This made the whole experience better because we had similar schedules and could travel together.
 I definitely recommend going to Montreal if you want to travel.
 It’s only a short bus ride to New York and Boston and a few hours further to Washington DC.
 I also got the chance to visit the Rocky Mountains on the West Coast of Canada which was simply breathtaking and even visited Iceland during spring break!